Here is Your Invitation to be a Unit Commissioner

 Unit Commissioners are Critical to the Scouting Movement

-Commissioners are critical to the success of scout troops and cub packs.
-I encourage anyone who wants a role in shaping the future for young men and women, and who do not have the time or calling to be at meetings every week and campouts every month, to become a commissioner.
-Contact me or any commissioner on the Great Trail Council Service Team and start a conversation.
+Commissioners are critical to the success of scout troops, cub packs, and Venturing crews.
+I encourage anyone who wants a role in shaping the future of young men and women, and who does not have the time or calling to be at meetings every week and campouts every month to become a commissioner.

 What are the duties of the Unit Commissioner?